 - improve visibility of opportunities available across government for all sellers

 The policy does this by providing government buyers with a checklist.
 The checklist helps agencies ensure fairness when sourcing digital products and/or services.Back to top

 Fair Criteria Checklist

-The Fair Criteria Checklist must be completed for each procurement of digital products or services, this should be done prior to scoping proposed solutions and drafting requirements.
+The Fair Criteria Checklist must be completed for each applicable procurement of digital products and/or services.
+This should be done prior to scoping proposed solutions and drafting requirements.

 Digital Sourcing Journey

 Prior to applying this policy you should consider the Digital Sourcing Consider First Policy.
 The Digital Sourcing Consider First Policy needs to be considered during identification of business needs and prior to a decision to invest.